• Skip to primary navigation

 waxing distressed paint with Howards wax

-Now all of that distressed wood is going to look a little raw.
+All of that distressed wood is going to look a little raw.
 To take care of that I apply a coat of neutral or dark wax to bring the color back to the wood.
 In this case I used Howards Wax in neutral.
-The wax looks yellow in the can buy goes on clear and dries clear.
-When waxing a bed like this or anything with spindles or legs I grab an old sock.
+The wax looks yellow in the can but goes on clear and dries clear.
+Petticoat Junktion Tip: When waxing a bed like this or anything with spindles or legs I grab an old sock.
 I slip it in on my hand, dip it in the wax, and start waxing.
 The sock makes the job really easy.
 With a rag it seems I am always folding and unfolding it or it slips out of my hands.

 buff wax when it dries

 After the wax dries I use the top part of the sock (the dry part) to buff the wax.
-Can you tell the difference in the spindle on the right and the one on the left?
-The one on the right looks so shiny because I already buffed it up.
+Can you tell the difference in the spindle in the middle and the one on the left?
+The one in the middle looks so shiny because I already buffed it up.

 dry brush painting technique